r3sult/odan.github.io/_posts/2017-10-29-installing-an-ssl-certificate-under-apache-xampp.md

 * Important: Don't upload or share the private key file: `www_example_com.key`

-* If you just created a self-signed certificate, then copy these files:
+* If you created a self-signed certificate, then you don't have to order a certificate, just copy these files:
   * From `C:\OpenSSL-Win32\bin\server.key` to `C:\xampp\apache\conf\ssl.key\server.key`
   * From `C:\OpenSSL-Win32\bin\server.crt` to `C:\xampp\apache\conf\ssl.crt\server.crt`
   * Restart apache